schismtracker/schismtracker/docs/accessibility.md

 # Accessibility

-This fork of Schism Tracker includes experimental support for self-voicing style accessibility via [SRAL](https://github.com/m1maker/SRAL), a cross-platform sscreen reader/speech engine abstraction library.
+This fork of Schism Tracker includes experimental support for self-voicing style accessibility via [SRAL](https://github.com/m1maker/SRAL), a cross-platform screen reader/speech engine abstraction library.

-Although the accessibility functions are somewhat rough, all the expected basics should be already working.
+Although the accessibility implementation is quite rough, all the expected basics should be already working.
 Read below for more details.

 # Why?